unoms/shoppnig-cart/readme.md

 # A shopping cart JS front-end application

-This is a front-end application which represents functionality for a shopping cart.
+This is a front-end application that represents functionality for a shopping cart.

 ## Features